 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-The Village of Howard held an Arbor Day/International Migratory Bird Day Celebration on April 27, 2017 at Lineville Intermediate School in Howard.
-There were well over 100 students, teachers, and Village Officials.
-There was a presentation on proper tree planting and the benefits of trees, especially for wildlife by the Village of Howard Superintendent of Parks, Forestry, and Golf.
+The Village of Howard holds an Arbor Day/International Migratory Bird Day Celebration every April on Arbor Day at Lineville Intermediate School in Howard.
+Over 100 students, teachers, and Village Officials attend the event.
+There is a presentation on proper tree planting and the benefits of trees, especially for wildlife by the Village of Howard Superintendent of Parks, Forestry, and Golf.